How we built a profitable company without technical co-founder

 And… 90% of startups fail.
 You need to iterate, iterate, iterate, iterate, iterate, iterate and iterate to save yourself from the typical outcome — failure.

-I felt it is very important to try to optimize this process given the time, stakes, effort and the money that goes into building a product and a company.
-I also didn’t want to follow the typical startup playbook, and I’m inspired by David Heinemeier Hansson’s very different take on Silicon Valley’s hysteria with tech unicorns:
+I felt it is essential to try to optimize this process given the time, stakes, effort and the money that goes into building a product and a company.
+I also didn’t want to follow the typical startup playbook, and David Heinemeier Hansson inspired me with a very different take on Silicon Valley’s hysteria with tech unicorns:

 Goal: Build a platform where entrepreneurs can instantly connect with vetted talent so they can launch their ideas quickly and cost-effectively.
 Oh, and achieve this by eating your own dog food.

 That’s an ambitious goal.
 It requires a lot of craftsmanship to get from idea to execution.
 I partnered with another non-technical friend, Gregory.
 These are the five steps we followed to build our startup.